Prompting Robot Teams with Natural Language: Preliminaries

 \section{Preliminaries}

-In this work, a team of $\mathsf{N}$ robots is given a task as a natural-language instruction $\mathcal{W}$ (e.g., ``Guide all people back to base''), which is typically a composition of some logically distinct `sub-tasks', $w$ (e.g., ``search wide'', ``navigate group to base'', ``herd target'' \ldots).
-The team has local connectivity, formalized as a time-varying, undirected graph $\mathcal{G}_k = ({V}, {E}_k)$, where ${V} = \{1, \hdots, \mathsf{N}\}$ is the set of robots and ${E}_k \subseteq {V} \times {V}$ is the set of edges, such that $(r,r') \in {E}_k$ implies connectivity between robots $r$ and $r'$ at discrete time instant $k \in \mathbb{N}$.
+In this work, a team of $\mathsf{N}$ robots is given a task as a natural-language instruction $\mathcal{W}$ (e.g., ``Guide all people back to base''), which is typically a composition of some logically distinct `sub-tasks', $w$ (e.g., ``search wide'', ``navigate group to base'', \ldots).
+The team has local connectivity, formalized as a time-varying, undirected graph $\mathcal{G}_k = ({V}, {E}_k)$, where ${V} = \{1, \hdots, \mathsf{N}\}$ is the set of robots and ${E}_k \subseteq {V} \times {V}$ is the set of edges.
 We define the set of neighbors of robot $r$ at time $k$ as ${N}_{r,k}$.
-The objective is to train control policies for the team such that the robots complete the task $\mathcal{W}$, relying only on local information available through $\mathcal{G}_k$.
-Solving $\mathcal{W}$ involves reasoning and solving sub-tasks sequentially, which we formalize as a Deterministic Finite Automata (DFA).
+The objective is to train control policies that complete $\mathcal{W}$, relying only on information available through $\mathcal{G}_k$.
+Solving $\mathcal{W}$ involves reasoning and solving sub-tasks sequentially, which we formalize as a Deterministic Finite Automata ({DFAs}).
 To learn to solve each sub-task effectively, we assume that only a reward signal is available, which we formalize as a Decentralized POMDP (Dec-POMDP).